-Effect of Settlement Agreement and Dismissal with Prejudice.
-Class 14.
-Counsel, on behalf of the Class, and Defendant entered into the Federal Settlement Agreement solely for the purpose of compromising and settling the disputed claims.
+14 Effect of Settlement Agreement and Dismissal with Prejudice.
+Class Counsel, on behalf of the Class, and Defendant entered into the Federal Settlement Agreement solely for the purpose of compromising and settling the disputed claims.
 This Order shall be of no force and effect if the Settlement does not become final and shall not be construed or used as an admission, concession, or declaration by or against Defendant of any fault, wrongdoing, breach, or liability.
-The Federal Settlement Agreement, and this Order, are not, and should not in any event be (a) construed, deemed, offered or received as evidence of a presumption, concession or admission on the part of Plaintiffs, Defendant, or any member of the Class or any other person; or (b) offered or received as evidence of a presumption, concession, or admission by any person of any liability, fault, or wrongdoing, or that the claims in the Federal Lawsuit lack merit or that the relief requested is inappropriate, improper, or unavailable for any purpose in any judicial or administrative proceeding, whether in law or in equity.
+The Federal Settlement Agreement, and this Order, are not, and should not in any event be (a) construed, deemed, offered or received as evidence of a presumption, concession or admission on the part of Plaintiffs, Defendant, or any member of the Class or any other person; or (b) offered or received as evidence of a presumption. concession, or admission by any person of any liability, fault, or wrongdoing, or that the claims in the Federal Lawsuit lack merit or that the relief requested is inappropriate, improper, or unavailable for any purpose in any judicial or administrative proceeding, whether in law or in equity.

-- 15. Retaining Jurisdiction.
-This Court shall maintain continuing jurisdiction over these settlement proceedings to assure the effectuation thereof for the benefit of the Class. - 16.
-Continuance of Hearing.
-The Court reserves the right to adjourn or continue the Fairness Hearing without further written notice. - 17.
-The Court sets the following schedule for the Fairness Hearing and the actions which must precede it: - a.
-Plaintiffs or Defendant shall file a Motion for Final Approval of the Settlement by no later than , 2017. - c.
-Class Members must file any objections to the Settlement and the motion for attorneys' fees and costs and/or the Motion for Service Awards by no later than \\\\\\\, 2017. - d.
-Class Members who intend to appear at the final Fairness no later than \\\\\\\, 2017. - e.
-Counsel for Defendant shall file: (i) the details outlining the scope, methods, and results of the notice program; and (ii) compliance with the obligation to give notice to each appropriate State and Federal official, as specified in 28 U.S.C. § 1715, and any other applicable statute, law, or rule, including, but not limited to the due process clause of the United States Constitution, by no later than, 2017. f.
-Class Counsel and counsel for Defendant shall have the right to respond to any objection by no later than, 2017. g.
-The Fairness Hearing will take place on April 24, 2017, at 10:30 a.m., at the United States District Court for the District of Hawaii, in Courtroom Aha Nonoi.
-SO ORDERED.
-DATED: Honolulu, Hawaiʻi,, 2017. /s/ Leslie E. Kobayashi LESLIE E. KOBAYASHI United States District Judge
+15. Retaining Jurisdiction.
+This Court shall maintain continuing jurisdiction over these settlement proceedings to assure the effectuation thereof for the benefit of the Class.

+16. Continuance of Hearing.
+The Court reserves the right to adjourn or continue the Fairness Hearing without further written notice.

+17. The Court sets the following schedule for the Fairness Hearing and the actions which must precede it:

+a.
+Plaintiffs or Defendant shall file a Motion for Final Approval of the Settlement by no later than , 2018.

+b.
+Plaintiffs shall file their motion for attorneys' fees and costs, and/or the Motion for Service Awards by no later than , 2018.

+c.
+Class Members must submit to the Court any objections to the Settlement and the motion for attorneys' fees and costs and/or the Motion for Service Awards postmarked no later than , 2018.

-Hearing must file a Notice of Intention to Appear at the Final Fairness Hearing by
+d.
+Class Members who intend to appear at the final Fairness Hearing must submit to the Court a Notice of Intention to Appear at the Final Fairness Hearing postmarked no later than , 2018.